-Following the release of the Total Joint Replacement Purchaser’s Guide, Ken Horstman, director of benefits at Emerson/Rosemount, and Jon Schloemer, director of benefits for the Mills Family of Companies, were asked to discuss their Learning Network experience at a member meeting.
+Following the release of the Total Joint Replacement Purchaser’s Guide, Ken Horstman, senior director of total compensation at the University of Minnesota, and Jon Scholemer, VP of HR shared services at Fleet Farm, were asked to discuss their Learning Network experience at a member meeting.

 Highlights of Ken’s Remarks:

 - As the Learning Network progressed, it became clear that there’s a long road to an overall market solution.
 Some provider groups are much farther along than others, making for inconsistencies in cost and quality.

 - We began to speak with health plans about providing incentives to employees to make the best provider choices.

 - Joint replacements are a very profitable piece of business for care systems, so change is unlikely unless there is pressure from purchasers.

 - There is such a complex web of various providers and locations, with some groups having as many as 80-90 surgeons, that making progress on bundling will take a collaborative effort.

 - We are placing a reemphasis on the unique needs of each patient — and the fact that surgeons need to help them sort through the pros and cons.